ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 - `needed_present_identifier.py` listens to the color/tag node and selects the object needed

-- `sweep_stocking.py` commands Baxter to look at the stockings and store their locations and corresponding presents
+- `sweep_stocking.py` commands Baxter to look at the stockings and store the stocking locations and corresponding presents

-- `sweep_table.py` commands Baxter to look at the table with presents and identify which present to be grasped
+- `sweep_table.py` commands Baxter to look at the table with presents and store the present locations

 - `vision_test.py`